Rayside-Balfour: Azilda

-Their offices are in the Former Ecole Secondaire Rayside building

 Chelmsford

 Founded in 1868, Chelmsford started out as an outpost on the Canadian Pacific Railway.
-Some say Chelmsford was named by a Canadian Pacific Railway engineer from the United Kingdom.
+Some say it was named by a Canadian Pacific Railway engineer from the United Kingdom, after the city of Chelmsford in Essex.
 As with many communities in Northern Ontario, logging and fur trapping were the first industries.
 Having depleted the lumber in the early 1900s, Chelmsford turned to mining and agriculture to support the town's economy.
 Errington Mine and Nickel Offset mine were two of the largest mines in Chelmsford and both closed in the 1930s.

 In 1909, Chelmsford was separately incorporated as a town.
 It retained this status until 1968, when it was reamalgamated with the township of Balfour.

 Today, Chelmsford has no major industries and is mostly a residential community.
 Although there are still some farms producing mostly potatoes, small fruits and corn, it is mostly supported by the mining activities in the nearby communities of Onaping Falls and Copper Cliff.

 Postal delivery and telephone service in Chelmsford also includes the smaller neighbourhoods of Boninville and Larchwood.

 Chelmsford is host to an annual fiddle festival, Fiddle Works, in May.

-Their offices are on Highway 144 beside Petro-Canada

 Boninville

 Boninville is located on the border with Valley-East in the Rayside Township.
 The name was created from two prominent farming families in the area: Bonin and Rainville.
 The main intersection is at Montée Rouleau and Rue St-Laurent.
 The area is known for potato farming.
 The families are French-Canadian and worship at the Roman Catholic Church Notre-Dame-du-Très-Saint-Rosaire in Blezard Valley.